bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 	<figcaption>Figure 3: The priors tab with a Coalescent Exponential Population tree prior.</figcaption>
 </figure>

 Here we see that the model has two parameters, `ePopSize` and `growthRate`. `ePopSize` refers to the **effective population size** at the start of the coalescent process.
 Because coalescent models consider time from the present backwards (see **Skyline plots** tutorial), this therefore refers to the size of the population at the end of our youngest time interval.
-The tips in our phylogeny are species, and so in this context, our effective population size can be considered to be analogous to **total species richness**.
+The tips in our phylogeny are species, and so in this context, our effective population size can be considered to be a measure of the **total species richness**.
 Our `growthRate` is simply our **diversification rate**.

 We actually only need the population size prior, and will remove the growth rate prior later.
 The default `ePopSize` prior is a 1/X (or `OneOnX`), which is a good choice when you have little knowledge about what the shape of your prior should be, placing reduced probability on higher values.
 We will keep the shape of this prior as the default, but change the initialisation values (the value of the parameters in their first iteration of the chain).
-We will set the starting `ePopSize` to 1, and the `growthRate` to 0.
+We will set the starting `ePopSize` to 1, and the initial `growthRate` estimate to 0.

 >Click on the **initial =** button for `ePopSize` and change the **initialisation value** to 1.0.
 >